 In June Bank Holiday I went for an art walk with this map to view the murals and sculptures in Carlow Town.

-My art walk with Carlow Fringe Arts Festival trail map:
+My walk with Carlow Fringe Festival art trail map:

 Ben Jelliman Mural